Menu

 What Are LED Ski Mountain Lights?

 LED ski mountain lights are pole-mounted LED flood lights designed for illuminating ski slopes during nighttime skiing.
 These high-intensity fixtures extend operating hours and provide visibility for grooming operations.
 Our ski area lighting offers solutions for resorts, terrain parks, and competitive venues with power options from 200 watts to 1200 watts and lumen outputs from 28,000 to 180,000 lumens.
+Our products are ideal for ski slope lighting projects that demand reliable performance in challenging environments.

 Case Study: Conversion of 1000 Watt metal halide lighting to LED Lighting Supply 600 Watt LED Sports Flood Lights at Tussey Mountain in Boalsburg, PA